ryantanlien/gcs-drone-app/README.md

    7. In the Network Adapter list box, click Microsoft Loopback Adapter, and then click Next.
    8. Click Next to start installing the drivers for your hardware.
    9. Click Finish.

+### Deployment
+1. Download the artifacts required from the releases page on GitHub.
+A release should contain the application file named app.jar as well as a folder called plugins.
+2. After downloading both the folder and the .jar file, place them in the same location.
+3. Move to the location directory of the above files.
+4. Run the following command: `java -jar app.jar`